Skip to main content

 Overview

-Shared file storage in hybrid environments is a critical component for data sharing across multiple nodes, operating stateful applications, and maintaining data consistency between cloud and on-premises.
-With the removal of traditional high-availability clustering packages (pacemaker, corosync) from Amazon Linux 2023, the traditional NFS cluster configuration approach has become obsolete.
+In hybrid environments, shared file storage is a critical component for sharing data across multiple nodes, operating stateful applications, and maintaining data consistency between cloud and on-premises.
+With the removal of traditional high-availability clustering packages (pacemaker, corosync) in Amazon Linux 2023, changes to existing NFS cluster configuration approaches are required.

-This document addresses these changes and presents effective shared file storage solutions for EKS Hybrid Nodes environments, reflecting the latest information as of 2025.
+This document addresses these changes by presenting effective shared file storage solutions for EKS Hybrid Nodes environments, reflecting the latest information as of 2025.

 Amazon Linux 2023 Package Policy Changes

-With the transition from Amazon Linux 2 to Amazon Linux 2023, the following clustering-related packages have been removed:
+The transition from Amazon Linux 2 to Amazon Linux 2023 resulted in the removal of the following clustering-related packages:

 EKS Hybrid Nodes Supported Operating Systems (2025 Update)

-- Amazon Linux 2023: AWS-optimized OS, available on-premises only in virtualized environments
+• Amazon Linux 2023: AWS-optimized operating system, available only in virtualized environments for on-premises use

-- Red Hat Enterprise Linux (RHEL): Versions 8, 9 supported
+• Red Hat Enterprise Linux (RHEL): Versions 8 and 9 supported

 Important Changes:

-- Rocky Linux: Still not in official support list, outside AWS Support scope
+• Rocky Linux: Still not included in the official support list and is outside the scope of AWS Support

 Support Scope:

-- AWS supports only EKS Hybrid integration features; OS support is the vendor's responsibility
+• AWS only supports EKS Hybrid integration features; operating system support itself is the responsibility of each vendor

-- AWS Support provided only for hybrid node connection and management features
+• AWS Support is provided only for hybrid node connectivity and management features

 Shared File Storage Solution Architecture